mmonj/class-notes/docs/CSCI 343 - Computer Architecture/index.md

 ## CSCI 343 Computer Architecture (Fluture)

 Any example documents posted below will use the methods that you are expected to use for this class.
-If any supplemental video uses different notation or methods, I will try to make a note of it, since not using the professor's method 1:1 will result in you not being granted any points for your answers on quizzes/exams.
+If any supplemental video uses different notation or methods, I will try to make a note of it, since not using the professor's method 1:1 will result in you not being granted any points for your solutions on quizzes/exams.

 ### Pre-Quiz 1 Material